What is that on your skin?

-Skin.
-It’s our body’s largest organ.
-It is designed to protect us, but sometimes we have to wonder – what is that thing growing on it?
+Skin is your body’s largest organ.
+It is designed to protect you, but sometimes you have to wonder – what is that thing growing on it?

-There are many types of raised skin bumps or growths, and often, like the ones outlined here, they are harmless, not infectious, and don’t require medical treatment unless they cause discomfort or become infected.
+There are many types of raised skin bumps or growths.
+They often are harmless and don’t require medical treatment unless they cause discomfort or become infected.
+Here are some examples.

 Does your skin have tiny white bumps?
 No need to be alarmed, but don’t try to remove these.
 It’s likely milia, which half of all babies develop, and adults can get, too.
 When dead skin cells get trapped under the skin’s surface, they can form small, hard cysts, called milia.
 It’s most common on the face around the nose, chin or cheeks, but can occur on other areas of the body, as well.